ASH1998/sentdex_scikit_machine_learning_tutorial_for_investing/README.md

 # sentdex's
 #### Scikit-Learn tutorials for Machine Learning in Python for Investing

-> This is the same code as in the videos, however a github repo makes it easy to grab the code using
+> This is the same code as in the videos, however a github repo makes it easy to grab the code using:

 > ```git clone https://github.com/cleesmith/sentdex_scikit_machine_learning_tutorial_for_investing.git```.

 ***